MCreator/MCreator/plugins/mcreator-localization/help/default/particle/width.md

-This parameter controls how wide this particle is (in blocks).
+This parameter controls how wide this particle is (in block units).